gwijthoff/CDH507/content/schedule.md

 ## Wednesday: History of Measurement

 *On the historical epistemology of quantification.
-How did measurement practices in the past cross the now-accepted divide between the sciences and humanities?
-Led by David Kinney.*
+How did measurement practices in the past cross the now-accepted divide between the sciences and humanities?*

 <span class="headlinks">Morning</span>